sparoodata/mongolens_new/README.md

 ### Installation Verification

-To verify the installation, paste and run the following jsonrpc message into the server's stdio:
+To verify the installation, paste and run the following JSONRPC message into the server's stdio:

 ```json
 {"method":"resources/read","params":{"uri":"mongodb://databases"},"jsonrpc":"2.0","id":1}